-Failure to give any notice to any Owner, or any defect therein, shall not affect the validity of any proceedings for the redemption of any other 2020B Bonds.
-Any notice mailed shall be conclusively presumed to have been duly given and shall become effective upon mailing, whether or not any Owner receives the notice.
+Failure to give any notice to any Owner, or any defect therein, shall not affect the validity of any proceedings for the redemption of any other 2021A Bonds.
+Any notice mailed (or given in accordance with DTC operating procedures while the Series A of 2021 Bonds are in book entry mode) shall be conclusively presumed to have been duly given and shall become effective upon mailing, whether or not any Owner receives the notice.
+See APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE - THE SENIOR INDENTURE - Notice of Redemption."